LIBS (Laser Induced Breakdown Spectroscopy)

-LIBS is a technique for elemental analysis that allows the analysis of all types of materials, regardless of their state (liquid, solid, gaseous, or aerosols).
+LIBS is a technique for elemental analysis that allows for the analysis of all types of materials, regardless of their state (liquid, solid, gas, or aerosol).

 It also enables simultaneous multi-element measurements that deliver both qualitative and quantitative data on the analyzed material.